Phlashy/Breathe/README.md

 # Breathe
 an iOS app for Breathing exercises

+Distributed under a Mozilla Public License Version 2.0 - please see License.md file for more details.

 This will be a simple app to listen to 2 minute audio files guiding users through various levels of breathing exercises.

 Users will have a choice of programs starting with an intro and progressing from there.